-Years l Years Ended December 31,
+Years Ended December 31,

-2017 2016 2015
+2018 2017 2016

-Statutory U.S. rate 35.0 % 35.0 % 35.0 %
+Statutory U.S. rate 21.0 % 35.0 % 35.0 %

-State and local income taxes, net of U.S. Federal income tax effect 2.5 2.6 3.2
+State and local income taxes, net of U.S. Federal income tax effect 3.4 2.6 2.7

-Foreign earnings taxed at lower rates than the statutory U.S. rate (3.5) (3.1) (1.8)
+Foreign earnings taxed at lower rates than the statutory U.S. rate (0.3) (3.7) (3.2)

-Restructuring and acquisition items 0.6 2.7
+Restructuring and acquisition items 1.9 0.6

-Share-based compensation (1.7) (1.2)
+Share-based compensation (0.8) (1.6) (1.1)

-Re-measurement of deferred taxes (35.0)
+Re-measurement of deferred taxes 2.4 (36.9)

-Deferred taxes on unremitted foreign earnings (15.8)
+Deferred taxes on unremitted foreign earnings (16.6)

-Repatriation tax 5.0
+Repatriation tax 1.2 5.3

-Other 0.6 0.4 1.1
+GILTI 1.0

+Other 0.5 0.9 0.2

-Effective rate (12.3)% 33.7 % 40.2 %
+Effective rate 30.3 % (14.4)% 33.6 %

-In December 2017, the U.S. enacted the Tax Cuts and Jobs Act (TCJA) which makes widespread changes to the Internal Revenue Code.
-The TCJA, among other things, reduces the U.S. federal corporate tax rate from 35% to 21% beginning January 1, 2018, requires companies to pay a repatriation tax on earnings of certain foreign subsidiaries that were previously not subject to U.S. tax, and creates new income taxes on certain foreign sourced earnings.
-Also on December 22, 2017, the SEC issued Staff Accounting Bulletin No. 118 (SAB 118), which provides companies with additional guidance on how to account for the TCJA in its financial statements, allowing companies to use a measurement period.
-At December 31, 2017, the Company had not completed the accounting for the tax effects of enactment of the TCJA; however, as described below, a reasonable estimate on the re-measurement of the Company's existing deferred tax balances, the deferred tax revaluation for unremitted foreign earnings, and the one-time repatriation tax has been made.
-For these items, in accordance with SAB 118, a provisional net benefit has been recognized, totaling \$519.0, which is included as a component of income tax expense from continuing operations.
-The Company expects to finalize this provisional estimate before the end of 2018 after completing its reviews and analysis, and after incorporating further anticipated guidance from the U.S. Treasury issued during this measurement period.
-As a result, the reported net benefit could change during 2018.
+In December 2017, the U.S. enacted the TCJA, which made widespread changes to the Internal Revenue Code.
+The TCJA, among other things, reduced the U.S. federal corporate tax rate from 35% to 21% beginning January 1, 2018, requires companies to pay a repatriation tax on earnings of certain foreign subsidiaries that were previously not subject to U.S. tax, and created new income taxes on certain foreign sourced earnings.
+Also on December 22, 2017, the U.S. Securities and Exchange Commission (SEC) issued Staff Accounting Bulletin No. 118 (SAB 118), which provided companies with additional guidance on how to account for the TCJA in its financial statements, allowing companies utilize a one year measurement period.
+At December 31, 2017, the Company had not completed the accounting for the tax effects of enactment of the TCJA; however, as described below, a reasonable estimate on the re-measurement of the Company's existing deferred tax balances, the deferred tax revaluation for unremitted foreign earnings, and the one-time repatriation tax was made.
+For these items, in accordance with SAB 118, a provisional net benefit was recognized, totaling \$519.0, which is included as a component of income tax expense from continuing operations.
+The Company continued to assess the impact of TCJA throughout the 2018 calendar year and finalized the SAB 118 provisional estimate in the fourth quarter of 2018.
+For 2018, the Company recorded a total tax expense of \$45.0, \$14.8 related to the repatriation tax and \$30.1 for the remeasurement of deferred taxes.
+Overall a net benefit of \$474.0 was recorded for TCJA tax provisions effective as of the end of 2018.
+As additional regulations or guidance in relation to the TCJA are issued, the Company will analyze and record the necessary impacts during the quarter in which this occurs.